FileWave Anywhere Help Menus

 How

-Let's assume that we want to set the wallpaper for an iOS device.
-We can narrow down the options first by specifying the platform for our setting in the upper left (iOS in this case):
+For example, assume you want to set the wallpaper for an iOS device.
+Start by choosing the platform in the upper left:

 Setting Profile Payloads

-- For third-party settings, reference the Vendor's documentation
+- For third-party payloads or settings, use the vendor's documentation.

 How

-- Test, test, and then test again against a device in your hands
+- Test, test, and then test again against a device you control.

-- Never create and deploy a profile to production without testing
+- Never create and deploy a profile directly to production without testing.

-- Be especially careful with edits to already assigned profiles (especially wi-fi or anything else where a mistake could cause catastrophic consequences)
+- Be especially careful when editing profiles that are already assigned, particularly Wi-Fi profiles or anything else where a mistake could disconnect devices or break management.

-Here is a simple example of setting a Wallpaper and preventing it from being changed (notice two payloads, but related):
+Here is a simple example that sets a wallpaper and prevents it from being changed.
+Notice that it uses two related payloads:

 Editing Payloads / Payload Properties